agusID/boilerplate-svelte/README.md

 npm run dev
 ```

 Navigate to [localhost:8080](http://localhost:8080).
 You should see your app running.
-Edit a component file in `src`, save it, and the page should reload with your changes.

 ## Deploying to the web